JohnRThurlby/Theatra/README.md

 2. Upon entering, it either takes them to a page that displays their widhlist, trnding, upcoming, and in theater movies.
 3. If they are not currently registerd, a sign up page is shown, allowing them to create a userid and password.
 4. On the home page,  a user can click on a poster and further details about that movie are shown, including theaters if the movie is        still running.
 5. A user can add a movie onto thier wishlist if they desire.

+Group consisted of:
+Antonio C Kniss, Jr. Design/Styling
+Lina Li, API's
+Alejandro Rivera Jr., Frontend
+John R Thurlby, Backend and Team Lead

+Technologies used: HTML, CSS, Javascript, JQuery, Firebase, Bootstrap.
+API's used: TheMovieDB, InternationalShowtimes, Google maps, Zippopotam.
+Others: YouTube